Dahlia-Dry/STEMinist-Movement-2018/README.md

 Packet: In case you've lost the packet but somehow still remembered the URL of this repository.

 HOW TO RUN PYTHON FILES (.PY):
+First, you need to install python.
+You might already have it on your computer, check first.
-A good source (from the website of the book that I learned python from) -> https://learnpythonthehardway.org/book/ex0.html
+A good source (from the website of the book that I learned python from): https://learnpythonthehardway.org/book/ex0.html
+Once you learn how to navigate your OS's terminal, it's as simple as navigating to the folder that your .py file is in and typing "python [FILENAME].py".
+Plenty of good tutorials available on the internet as well.
 If you get to the point where you'd like to start writing your own code in python, I highly recommend the free PyCharm IDE.

 HOW TO RUN ATMEGA FILES: